mrcgrtz/styleguide/README.md

 * Hex values MUST be lowercase and shorthand, e.g., `#aaa`.
 * Always use single quotes for attribute selectors or values, e.g., `input[type='checkbox'] { content: ''; }`.
 You MUST NOT mix quotes.
-* Include a semi-colon at the end of the last declaration in a declaration block.
+* Include a semicolon at the end of the last declaration in a declaration block.
 * Place the closing brace of a ruleset in the same column as the first character of the ruleset.